Pratham16112002/logseq/pages/Monotonic Stacks.md

-- Generally used for a
+- Generally used for solving the problems like next greater element , previous greater elements and where we require such scenarios.
+-